bcle/fuse4js/README.md

 License
 -------
 Fuse4js is released under the terms of the MIT license.
-See the COPYING.txt file for details.
+See the LICENSE.txt file for details.

 Contributing
 ------------